kseneyaa/airlines/README.md

 1. Get data from the source
 2. Parsing data and write in appropriate format (csv)
-3. Merging and cleaning dataset obtained from different sources
+3. Merging and cleaning dataset obtained from different sources The result of each step is available on link https://drive.google.com/drive/folders/1NM9PucGYbqSo4hn2lPJGag4kdhu4OqxM?usp=sharing
-4. Testing hypothesis to find potential spies
+5. Testing hypothesis to find potential spies

 Our team:
 1. Zakirova Kseniya